keirbowden/workbooks/ApexExercises/workbook.md

 **Note**: the email alert should only be sent once, when the record is first inserted.

-*Hint*: You will need to create an additional user to represent the Sales Manager.
+*Hint*: You can either send the email to yourself, or create an additional user to represent the Sales Manager.

 *Hint*: Access the workflow functionality from the setup menu as follows: